russfellows/sai3-bench/docs/USAGE.md

   ping
 ```

+# 8 Troubleshooting
-# 7 Troubleshooting
+# 8 Troubleshooting
 TLS is enabled ... but --agent-ca was not provided
-You’re connecting to a TLS-enabled agent, but the controller is missing
+You're connecting to a TLS-enabled agent, but the controller is missing
---agent-ca. Provide the agent’s agent_cert.pem or run the controller with
+--agent-ca. Provide the agent's agent_cert.pem or run the controller with
 --insecure (plaintext) if the agent is also plaintext.
 h2 protocol error: http2 error / frame with invalid size

 Most commonly a TLS name mismatch or wrong certificate.
 Ensure:
-The controller uses --agent-ca that matches the agent’s certificate.
+The controller uses --agent-ca that matches the agent's certificate.
 The SNI matches (--agent-domain) a SAN entry on the agent certificate.
 The address you dial (host/IP) is present in the SANs (or you provide
 --agent-domain to override the SNI to a SAN value).